 Major financial transactions, like buying or selling a home, often involve financial retrenchment or important decisions about how best to deploy your financial resources.
-Long before you begin house-hunting, an advisor can offer help as you wrestle with how much debt you can take on, how much money to deploy as a down payment, and how you’ll be able to keep your other important financial goals on track.
+Long before you begin house hunting, an advisor can offer help as you wrestle with how much debt you can take on, how much money to deploy as a down payment, and how you’ll be able to keep your other important financial goals on track.
 If you’re selling, an advisor can be a good source of ideas about using the equity you might have built up in your home to help you pursue other goals.

 Ask an advisor: How should my investments and other assets be divided?

 Along with the often-difficult emotional ups and downs of divorce, both partners will have to deal with important financial considerations.
 Will you have enough income to support your lifestyle?
 How will your investments and other assets be divided?
-You may very well need to change your financial strategy in order to keep your goals on track, Burns says.
+You may very well need to change your financial strategy to keep your goals on track, Burns says.
 An advisor can offer thoughtful ideas for how to navigate this tricky time in your life.

-As for remarriage, “it’s a joyful occasion, but one that raise questions about how to best combine your financial lives,” notes Burns.
+As for remarriage, “it’s a joyful occasion, but one that raises questions about how to best combine your financial lives,” Burns notes.
 Do you have an estate plan for the two of you that provides for the financial security of the other should one of you die?
 Are there children from a previous marriage you’d like to leave an inheritance to?
 Can life insurance play a role in your planning?
 How might your marriage affect your Social Security benefits?
 These are just some of the questions you’ll want to work through with your new spouse and a knowledgeable advisor who understands what’s important to you.

-Ask an advisor: Should I Pay down debt?
+Ask an advisor: Should I pay down debt?
 Invest more?
 Retire early?

 A sudden influx of cash or assets raises immediate questions about what to do with it.
-“A financial advisor can help you think through the ways you could put that money to work toward your personal and financial goals,” says Burns.
+“A financial advisor can help you think through the ways you could put that money to work toward your personal and financial goals,” Burns says.
 You’ll want to think about much could go to paying down existing debt, and how much you might consider investing for a more secure future.
 An advisor can also help you rethink when you may want to retire, Burns suggests.
 Speaking of which …

 Ask an advisor: How can I avoid outliving my money?

-“No matter what stage you are in your life, there’s a lot to be said for being able to reach out to someone who can help you look beyond your immediate needs to help you build a strong financial future,” notes Burns.
+“No matter what stage you are in your life, there’s a lot to be said for being able to reach out to someone who can help you look beyond your immediate needs to help you build a strong financial future,” Burns says.
 “When you work with an advisor, you’ll always have someone you can turn to for advice as your life changes and you need to take a fresh look at your finances.”